The Battle of Anghiary by Peter Paul Rubens

 The correct procedure for the tonal rendering of a drawing is to develop it evenly, at the same time, in all parts of the drawing.

-You can copy a drawing properly if you see it at the same angle as your drawing sheet.
+You can reproduce a drawing properly if you see it at the same angle as your drawing sheet.
 Both need to be at the focal point of your vision.

 Final Thoughts